GATES AND GATE ENTRY DEVICE INSTRUCTIONS

 The exit gate will begin to close once it no longer senses a vehicle over the exit loop buried under the pavement on the inside of the gate.
 Therefore, make sure you have clear passage to clear the gate once you start through, and get through the gate promptly once it has fully opened.
-Do not tailgate, only one car at a time.
-If you do not have clear passage to clear the gate once you drive off the exit loop buried in the pavement, and have to stop before clearing the gate, it could close and cause damage to your vehicle.
-The Association and Management Company are not responsible for damage to vehicles caused by failure to follow these instructions.

 In the event of a power failure, the gates are equipped with a battery backup system.
 The gates will automatically open when power is interrupted and automatically close when power is restored.